+44 (0)1928 620 099 SPB@flowflex.com

 Cold water tank in the loft, hot water cylinder below.
 The most common system in older UK homes.

-⚠️ Before anything else — check your shower head height
+⚠️ Before anything else — check you don’t have negative head

-The SP2B detects flow and starts automatically.
-No switches, no manual operation.
-Fit it after the vent pipe, on the dedicated branch feeding only that shower.
+The SP2B detects flow and starts automatically — no switches, no manual operation.
 Around 80% of gravity-fed customers get everything they need from a single SP2B.

 One pump in the right position boosts every hot outlet in the house.
 80% of whole-house gravity installations need only one pump.

-SP2B — fit on the dedicated branch feeding only that shower, not the main hot feed
+SP2B — fit on the dedicated hot branch feeding only that shower

 Combination boiler system